 Take the Enlarge Prostate Quiz and challenge your knowledge of prostate problems.
 Learn causes, symptoms, treatments, and diagnosis as well as little-known facts about the prostate, and what happens to men when the prostate is enlarged.How Painful Is a Prostate Biopsy?

 A prostate biopsy is a simple surgical procedure that takes just 10 minutes.
 It involves inserting the biopsy needle through the wall of your rectum to reach your prostate to cut and remove around 10-12 small samples of tissue from the prostate.
-The idea of the procedure makes a prostate biopsy appear as an extremely painful procedure.Prostate Cancer Quiz
+The idea of the procedure makes a prostate biopsy appear as an extremely painful procedure.Is Drinking Distilled Water Good or Bad for You?

 Is prostate cancer the most common cancer in men?
 Take this prostate cancer quiz to find out and learn the causes, symptoms, and treatments of this disease.Signs of Prostate Cancer: Symptoms, PSA Test, Treatments

-Prostate specific antigen (PSA) is a protein that is found in the semen.
+Prostate specific antigen (PSA) is a protein found in semen.
 PSA levels are used to detect prostate cancer and monitor the progression of the disease.
-A condition called benign prostatic hypertrophy (BPH) can also cause elevated PSA levels.Prostatitis (Inflammation of the Prostate Gland)
+Learn about test uses, results, and accuracy.Prostatitis (Inflammation of the Prostate Gland)

 Prostatitis is an inflammation of the prostate gland.
 Signs and symptoms of prostatitis include painful or difficulty urinating; fever; chills; body aches; blood in the urine; pain in the rectum, groin, abdomen, or low back; and painful ejaculation or sexual dysfunction.
 Causes of prostatitis include STDs, bacteria from urinary tract infections, or E. coli.
 Treatment for prostatitis depends on if it is a bacterial infection or chronic inflammation of the prostate gland.Prostatitis vs. BPH (Enlarged Prostate): What Is the Difference?